 The KTP used a rapid analysis approach to analyze the Research Round Table discussion.
 Rapid analysis is a form of qualitative content analysis that offers a feasible and rigorous method through which to categorize qualitative data on a limited timeline (6).
-Our rapid analysis approach involved the following steps:
+The rapid analysis approach for the Research Round Tables involved the following steps: